xingzhao-ji/lab1/README.md

 Uses for_each_process to count processes currently running on the machine and prints the total.

 ## Building
-To build the module, run this command in the same directory as the make file
+To build the module, run this command in the same directory where the make file is located
 ```shell
 make
 ```